Bindila-Bogdan/Data-Compression/README.md

 # Data-Compression
-Experimental comparison of Lempel-Ziv 1977 and Lempel-Ziv-Welch algorithms in terms of compression ratio and speed
+Experimental comparison of Lempel-Ziv 1977 and Lempel-Ziv-Welch algorithms